xwmx/nb/README.md

 nb example:history
 ```

-The notebook name can also be used as a modifier to the id, filename, or
+The notebook name with colon can also be used as a modifier to the id,
-title:
+filename, or title:

 ```bash
 # edit note 12 in the notebook "example"